-- Watch for changes to process flow routing and other conditions (pressure, temperature, composition, etc.) that might not get recorded either on drawings or in the procedures. - Be alert to the impact of incremental changes.
-The effects of an unmanaged changes can be subtle and go unnoticed for a long time - even years. - Follow your procedures for changes.
-Some companies have different systems to manage various types of changes. - A procedure may be updated following a change.
+- · Watch for changes to process flow routing and other conditions (pressure, temperature, composition, etc.) that might not get recorded in drawings or procedures. - · Be alert to the impact of incremental changes.
+The effects of unmanaged changes can be subtle and go unnoticed for a long time even years. - · Follow your procedures for changes.
+Some companies have different systems to manage various types of changes. - · A procedure may be updated following a change.
 Read the procedure carefully and do not proceed until you understand how to do the task safely.